bkomuves/bitstring/README.md

 bitstring
 ---------

-This is legacy Haskell library to deal with lazy bitstrings, similar to lazy bytestrings.
+This is a legacy Haskell library to deal with lazy bitstrings, similar to lazy bytestrings.
 It's internally built on the top of bytestrings.